graphile/crystal/grafast/website/grafast/production-considerations.md

 A simple protection is to require authentication to use your API.
-This is not suitable for all APIs, but if it works for you it could significantly decrease your attack surface - particularly protecting you from untargetted automated attacks.
-Another approach to protect against untargetted attacks is to check the origin of requests, or to require the inclusion of a randomly generated value such as a CSRF token.
+This is not suitable for all APIs, but if it works for you it could significantly decrease your attack surface - particularly protecting you from untargeted automated attacks.
+Another approach to protect against untargeted attacks is to check the origin of requests, or to require the inclusion of a randomly generated value such as a CSRF token.